razorhash/pyfmpcloud/README.md

-# Python wrapper library for the Financial Markets Prep pro (fmpcloud.io)
+# Python wrapper library for the Financial Model Prep pro (fmpcloud.io)
 A python wrapper for the Financial Model Prep API pro (fmpcloud.io) for analysis of public companies

 To install please use: